WhippsP/WhatTheHack/021-IdentityForApps/Student/13-customdomains.md

 _Too comfortable?
 Eager to do more?
 Try these additional challenges!_

-- Ca you restrict access to your tenant to only use the custom domain?
+- Can you restrict access to your tenant to only use the custom domain?

 - Can you add a site down page to your tenant using Azure front Door?